G1ANT-Robot/G1ANT.Manual/Getting-Started/Installation.md

 # Installation

-To request Trial Developer License, email support@g1ant.com with the following information:
+To request Developer License, go to the website: http://beta.g1ant.com

 1. Your name and surname
 2. Email address